naja-js/naja/docs/events.md

 - `defaultOptions: Object`, an object holding the default options passed to `naja.initialize()` method.

-### load

-This event is dispatched after `init` and then after every request, be it successful or not.
-It can be used to reload things, re-add event listeners, etc. It has no properties.

 ### before

 This event is dispatched when the `Request` is created but not yet sent.
 At this point, you can call the event's